lynnmugambi/live-stream-app/SOLUTION.md

 --> pass sources in Stream to component
 --> show in canvas
 - create StreamOptions component
---> should only show if source is in stream
+--> import options from figma, not worth the effort for now --> should only show if source is in stream
 --> conditionally show different StreamOptions
 --> emit to canvas when option is picked